wp-plugins/webrotate-360-product-viewer/readme.txt

 <h4>Upload published 360 product views</h4>

 Upload your 360 product views via FTP to your server and note the location of an xml configuration file(s) in the uploaded folder(s) as you will need it for the shortcodes as shown below.
-Note that you only need to upload a single folder that is auto-created under 360_assets in the published folder of your SpotEditor project upon publish. <strong>There's also one sample 360 product view located under the plugin folder under 360_assets.
-To try this sample, please use the following config path as per the shortcode examples below:  <em>/wp-content/plugins/webrotate-360-product-viewer/360_assets/sampleshoe/config.xml</em></strong>
+Note that you only need to upload a single folder that is auto-created under 360_assets in the published folder of your SpotEditor project upon publish.
+There's also one sample 360 product view located under the plugin folder under 360_assets.
+To try this sample, please use the following config path as per the shortcode examples below:  <strong><em>/wp-content/plugins/webrotate-360-product-viewer/360_assets/sampleshoe/config.xml</em></strong>

 <h4>Embed inside a page or post</h4>